ABscl, Harvard Physics, 1969

 Edward L. (Ned) Wright received his AB and PhD degrees from Harvard University, and was a Junior Fellow in the Society of Fellows.
 After teaching in the MIT Physics Department, Professor Wright has been at UCLA since 1981.

-Prof. Wright is also working on the Wilkinson Microwave Anisotropy Probe (WMAP).
+Prof. Wright also worked on the Wilkinson Microwave Anisotropy Probe (WMAP).
 WMAP is a mission to follow-up the COBE discovery of fluctuations in the early Universe.
 It has observed the structure of the Universe 380,000 years after the Big Bang with better angular resolution than the COBE mission, and thus was able to detect the seeds of present day superclusters of galaxies.
 WMAP was launched on 30 June 2001 and released its first year of data on 11 Feb 2003.
+WMAP completed its 9th year of observations in 2010 and then left the Earth-Sun L2 orbit.
+The WMAP team received the Gruber Prize in Cosmology in 2012, and the Breakthrough Prize in Fundamental Physics in 2018.

 Legend: Temperature fluctuations in the cosmic microwave background radiation after the dipole pattern (due to the Solar System's motion relative to the rest of the Universe) and the strong emission from the Milky Way galaxy have been removed.
 Based on 4 years of data from COBE.